JehadAbdelBaqi/Web-Application-Project/Documentation/project_walkthrough/6_unitTesting.md

 Again assertEquals and verify the mocks.
 >![](../documentation_images/6_unit_testing/unit_testing_13.png)

-For create, we create an input as the data we will input into the entry and an output which includes the ID - we then mock the Repo - and folow the same steps as before.
+For create, we create an input as the data we will input into the entry and an output which includes the ID - we then mock the Repo - and follow the same steps as before.
 >![](../documentation_images/6_unit_testing/unit_testing_14.png)

 the delete() method doesn’t need to take any inputs or outputs so we just mock the Repo existsById() and then do the checks - since existsById() should return false BUT service.delete() should return true (meaning the function worked).